-It’s one of the most important buildings in all of Germany, and in this post, you’ll discover the ultimate list of facts about the Reichstag Building.
+It’s one of the most important buildings in all of Germany and a famous landmark in Berlin, and in this post, you’ll discover the ultimate list of facts about the Reichstag Building.

 Interesting facts about the Reichstag Building